alk05/routing-comparison-nwm-nextgen-troute/README.md

 Move these files to the “channel_forcing” folder.

 ## Restart files
 Return to the [Google Bucket](https://console.cloud.google.com/storage/browser/national-water-model;tab=objects?hl=en&prefix=&forceOnObjectsSortingFiltering=false), this time choosing analysis_assim.
-For the channel_rt files for the chosen hour, there are three files to choose from: tm00, tm01, and tm02.
-Download the tm00.
+Download the channel_rt.tm00 for the chosen hour.

 This file doesn’t have the variables required for t-route (qlink, hlink, etc.).
 Use `restart.ipynb`, based on the following [code](https://github.com/CIROH-UA/forcingprocessor/blob/main/src/forcingprocessor/troute_restart_tools.py) to get a working restart file.
 Additional files required to run the code include the RouteLink file, and the nwm_to_nextgen_map.json file (NextGen AWS under [mappings](https://datastream.ciroh.org/index.html#mappings/)).